- Internship coaching - Resume and cover letter review, interview coaching, assistance with identifying internships and submitting applications

 Please note that the program fee does not cover room and board, airfare, visa fees and other living expenses.
 Cost estimates for these expenses are in the FAQ section.

-The Program on Global Policy and Governance cannot provide partial or full scholarships for participants.
+The Duke Global Policy Program cannot provide partial or full scholarships for participants.
 Each participant is responsible for paying program fees, room and board, airfare and other living expenses.

 Scholarships and Funding Opportunities